History of Sheffield: Post-medieval Sheffield

 The fourth Earl of Shrewsbury, George Talbot took up residence in Sheffield, building the Manor Lodge outside the town in about 1510 and adding a chapel to the Parish Church c1520 to hold the family vault.
+Cardinal Thomas Wolsey stayed at Manor Lodge for 16-18 days in 1530 when travelling to London to stand trial for high treason.
+He was hosted by George Talbot, 4th Earl of Shrewsbury.
+The cardinal was in disgrace about the annulment of Henry VIII and Catherine of Aragon’s marriage.

 Memorials to the fourth and sixth Earls of Shrewsbury can still be seen in the church.
 In 1569 George Talbot, the sixth Earl of Shrewsbury, was given charge of Mary, Queen of Scots.
 Mary was regarded as a threat by Elizabeth I, and had been held captive since her arrival in England in 1568.

 Talbot brought Mary to Sheffield in 1570, and she spent most of the next 14 years imprisoned in Sheffield Castle and its dependent buildings.
 The castle park extended beyond the present Manor Lane, where the remains of Manor Lodge are to be found.
 Beside them is the Turret House, an Elizabethan building, which may have been built to accommodate the captive queen.
 A room, believed to have been the queen's, has an elaborate plaster ceiling and overmantel, with heraldic decorations.
 During the English Civil War, Sheffield changed hands several times, finally falling to the Parliamentarians, who demolished (slighted) the castle in 1648.

 The Industrial Revolution brought large-scale steel making to Sheffield in the 18th century.
 Much of the medieval town was gradually replaced by a mix of Georgian and Victorian buildings.
 Large areas of Sheffield's city centre have been rebuilt in recent years, but among the modern buildings, some old buildings have been retained.